National Security Council vacuum sparks crisis fears

 - But Trump's arrival in the White House has been especially disorientating for US allies

-Washington (CNN)The vacant spot atop the National Security Council is triggering anxiety that the White House is ill-prepared to face a sudden foreign policy crisis amid fresh concern about politics at play in the Situation Room.
+Washington (CNN)President Donald Trump widens his search for a new national security adviser this weekend amid concerns in Washington that the forced resignation of Michael Flynn leaves the White House unprepared to face any sudden foreign policy crisis.

-President Donald Trump is expected to interview several candidates this weekend to replace Michael Flynn, the short-tenured national security adviser who was asked to resign after misleading the vice president about his pre-inauguration calls with the Russian ambassador.
+Trump is expected to interview several candidates to replace Flynn, whose short tenure ended when he was asked to resign after misleading Vice President Mike Pence about his pre-inauguration calls with the Russian ambassador.

 Trump tweeted Friday that he has four people in mind, including Gen. Keith Kellogg, who stepped in to the job on a temporary basis when Flynn quit.
 Other names are also being floated, though two potential candidates -- former Army Gen. Stanley McChrystal and former CIA Director David Petraeus -- are no longer in the mix, sources told CNN Friday night.
+The front-runner for the post, Vice Adm.
+Bob Harward, dropped out of consideration apparently over concerns that he could not bring his own staff to the NSC.

-And the President will meet over the next few days in Florida with former US ambassador to the UN John Bolton and Lieutenant General H.R.
+The President will meet over the next few days in Florida with former US ambassador to the UN John Bolton and Lieutenant General H.R.
 McMaster, a senior administration official said.
 Texas Sen. Ted Cruz told CNN in an interview that Bolton would make a "very, very, strong" national security adviser because he understands the threat from "radical Islamic terrorism."

+Bolton, a controversial figure who had to secure a recess appointment to serve as President George W. Bush's ambassador to the United Nations after failing to win Senate confirmation, is emerging as a strong favorite among political staffers on the NSC.

+While there is a lot of affection for Kellogg, the current NSC chief of staff, supporters believe that Bolton brings a mix of anti-establishment credentials that fit Trump's political temperament and in-depth knowledge of Washington and how the foreign policy process works, a senior administration official said.

+The official said Bolton is close to both CIA Director Mike Pompeo and Pence, who is "extremely powerful at this point" and so may have some sway on who gets the job.
+In the end, however, it will be up to Trump to decide who he is most comfortable working with.
+Should Bolton get the job, political staffers want Kellogg to stay on as NSC chief of staff.

-But the sense of limbo is causing concern among lawmakers and foreign policy experts who understand how the National Security Council corrals rival foreign policy power centers in the government and its crucial role at a time of crisis.
+The sense of limbo is causing concern among lawmakers and foreign policy experts who understand how the National Security Council corrals rival foreign policy power centers in the government and its crucial role at a time of crisis.

 "There is no doubt after the departure of Flynn and everything that led up to it that the NSC is in a little bit of chaos," Republican Rep. Adam Kinzinger of Illinois told CNN Friday.
 GOP Sen. John McCain also questioned the state of White House foreign policy earlier in the week.